ntkj3n21/life-lab/README.md

 Task
 ```

-Daily Plan and reverse Context are derived application concepts and are not stored as independent database tables.
+Daily Plan and Reverse Context are **derived application concepts** rather than independent persisted models.

+---

-## Security Notes
+## Security

-- Passwords are hashed before storage.
+- Passwords are hashed before storage
-- Authentication uses signed JWT access tokens.
+- Authentication uses signed JWT access tokens
-- Authentication tokens are stored in HttpOnly cookies.
+- Authentication tokens are stored in HttpOnly cookies
-- Unsafe requests use CSRF protection.
+- Unsafe requests use CSRF protection
-- User-owned resources are scoped to the authenticated account.
+- User-owned data is scoped to the authenticated account
-- Secrets and API keys belong in `.env`, not in Git.
+- Secrets and API keys are stored outside the repository

+---

+## Project Status

+Life Lab is being developed as a full-stack software engineering portfolio project.

+Current work focuses on final validation, deployment, documentation, and portfolio presentation.

+---

 ## Author